just1ngray/pyfig/README.md

 # pyfig

-A Python configuration system that's powerful enough to meet complex requirements, while being simple enough so new contributors can confidently make changes without worrying how to get everything setup.
+A Python configuration system that's powerful enough to meet complex requirements, while being simple enough so new contributors to your software can confidently make changes without worrying how to get everything setup.

 ## Features

-- 🏆 Hierarchical overrides
+- 📂 Hierarchical overrides
 - ✅ Validation powered by [pydantic](https://docs.pydantic.dev/latest/)
-- ✏️ Extensible templating for variables
+- 📝 Extensible templating for variables
-- 🚀 Type-annotated configuration classes
-- 🔎 Document your config using docstrings
+- 🛠️ Types, defaults, validation, and docs: all in one place directly in your code
-- 📦 Package config files with your application, then configure how to combine the configs
+- 📦 Package configuration files with your application and define how they are merged

 Note: pyfig does not inherently support changes to the config at runtime.